codeproofsdk/sdk/README.md

 # sdk samples

-This git repository contains following .NET sample source codes
+This git repository contains following .NET sample source codes which demostrates how to use Codeproof Mobil Device Management(MDM) API.

 1. deviceInfo - This console based sample reads the device information from the cloud.